Circumpolar stars don’t rise or set | EarthSky.org

 Circumpolar stars stay above the horizon all hours of the day, every day of the year.
-Circumpolar stars neither rise nor set but always remain in the sky.
-They’re up even in daytime when you can’t see them.
+These stars neither rise nor set but always remain in our sky.
+Even when you can’t see them – when the sun is out and it’s daytime – these stars are up there, circling endlessly around the sky’s north or south pole.

-For instance, the stars of the famous Big Dipper asterism are circumpolar at all latitudes north of 41o north latitude, which includes the northern half of the mainland United States and most of Europe.
+For instance, the stars of the famous Big Dipper asterism are circumpolar at all latitudes north of 41 degrees north latitude, which includes the northern half of the mainland United States and most of Europe.

 How many circumpolar stars appear in your sky depends on where you are.
+At the Earth’s North and South Poles, every visible star is circumpolar.
+That is, at Earth’s North Pole, every star north of the celestial equator is circumpolar, while every star south of the celestial equator stays below the horizon.
+At the Earth’s South Pole, it’s the exact opposite.
+Every star south of the celestial equator is circumpolar, whereas every star north of the celestial equator remains beneath the horizon.

+At the Earth’s equator, no star is circumpolar because all the stars rise and set daily in that part of the world.
+You can (theoretically) see every star in the night sky over the course of one year.
+In practice, of course, things like clouds and horizon haze get in the way.

-At the Earth’s North and South Poles, every star is circumpolar.
-At the Earth’s equator, no star is circumpolar.
-Places between the equator and poles have some stars that are circumpolar, and some stars that rise and set daily (like the sun).
+Places between the equator and poles have some stars that are circumpolar, some stars that rise and set daily (like the sun), and some stars that remain below the horizon all year round.
+In short, the closer you are to the North or South Pole, the greater the circle of circumpolar stars; the closer you are to the Earth’s equator, the smaller the circle of circumpolar stars.

 We in the Northern Hemisphere are lucky to have a moderately-bright star, Polaris, nearly coinciding with the north celestial pole – the point in the sky that’s at zenith (straight overhead) at the Earth’s North Pole.